SAP-archive/teched2021-INT360/exercises/ex1/docs/markdown/running_docker_locally.md

 *If you followed one of the links to mybinder.org or to Google Colab, the notebook will open automatically.
-You only need to follow the steps below if you have your own Jupyter instance, such as when running with Docker.*
+You only need to follow the steps below if you have your own JupyterLab instance, such as when running with Docker.*

 Start the exercises by downloading the
 [Jupyter notebook from Github](https://github.com/SAP-samples/teched2021-INT360/blob/main/exercises/ex1/Data_Attribute_Recommendation_Regression_Model_Template.ipynb).